dansmyers/DataScienceAndAnalytics/Sprint-6-Probability_and_Bayesian_Models/Deliverable_Questions.md

 students between floors and reduce, but not eliminate, the peril of leaving your room to attend classes and meals.

 The school has fifteen floors.
 The Dumblevator continually moves between the first floor and the fifteenth floor in the order 1, 2, 3 ...
 13, 14, 15, 14, 13
 ...
 3, 2, 1, and so forth.
-Any time spent stopped at a floor is negligible compared to the time moving between floors.
+The Dumblevator moves instantly between floors and stops at each floor long enough for the students to get on or off.

 Hermione's last class ends at 5 PM on the thirteenth floor and she wants to go down to the first floor to reach the Great Hall for dinner.
 What is the probability that the Dumblevator is moving **down** when it arrives at the thirteenth floor for the first time after Hermione leaves her class?